Putin says foreign foes use radical Islam to weaken Russia

 Russia's 20 million Muslims make up around 15 percent of the population of more than 140 million, and the percentage is expected to grow.

-The threat of violence spreading is a particular concern for Putin because Russia hosts the Winter Olympics in February and the soccer World Cup finals in 2018.
+The threat of violence spreading is a particular concern for Putin because Russia hosts the Winter Olympics in February and the football World Cup finals in 2018.

 He has staked his reputation on hosting a safe and successful Olympics in Sochi, on the Black Sea, but has said security there is improving too slowly.
 Volgograd, where the female suicide bomber struck, is due to be a World Cup venue.